Evaluation order of field initializers in JavaScript and TypeScript

 }

-I'm neither convinced that this is a very elegant solution, nor did I think about alternatives much.
-It solved my problem and I've got some bigger fish to fry with Wilson.
+I’m neither convinced that this is a very elegant solution, nor did I think about alternatives much.
+It solved my problem and I’ve got more things to find out working on the project.

-How would you deal with this?
-Contact me on Twitter if you have alternative suggestions!
+How do you deal with this?
+Let me know if you have alternative suggestions!